-Operating now for over 14 years, QCPP was developed by the Pharmacy Guild of Australia in 1997 in consultation with the Pharmaceutical Society of Australia and other industry stakeholders.
+Operating for more than 20 years, QCPP was developed by the Pharmacy Guild of Australia in 1997, in consultation with the Pharmaceutical Society of Australia and other industry stakeholders.
 In 1998, the first accreditation was awarded to a pharmacy in Maryland, a suburb of Newcastle, in NSW.
-We now have over 92% of pharmacies accredited across Australia.
+Today, over 92% of community pharmacies in Australia are QCPP accredited.